DMorisonWorkAccount/hello_ECS/docs/tutorial/index.md

 next_page: app.md
 ---

-## The command you just ran Is not the command I wanted to run???
+## Hello AI Lab, I am trying to prevent CodePipeline from serving this document???

 Congratulations!
 You have started the container for this tutorial!
 Let's first explain the command that you just ran.
 In case you forgot,